apache/spark/docs/streaming-programming-guide.md

   <td> The most generic output operator that applies a function, <i>func</i>, to each RDD generated from
   the stream.
 This function should push the data in each RDD to a external system, like saving the RDD to files, or writing it over the network to a database.
-Note that the function <i>func</i> is executed at the driver, and will usually have RDD actions in it that will force the computation of the streaming RDDs.</td>
+Note that the function <i>func</i> is executed in the driver process running the streaming application, and will usually have RDD actions in it that will force the computation of the streaming RDDs.</td>
 </tr>
 <tr><td></td><td></td></tr>
 </table>